Learn more about toddler development and what skills to expect at what age.

 Amazing changes happen between the first and second years of childhood as your baby’s nerves and muscles learn to work together and motor skills start to take off!
-When babies become toddlers, they meet all kinds of developmental milestones as they gain balance, confidence and independence.
-As their brains develop, so does their coordination and motor control.
+Toddler development happens right before your eyes as your baby gains balance, confidence, and independence.
+As toddlers’ brains develop, so does their coordination and motor control.

 Latest posts by Lauren Drobnjak (see all)

 - Gift Ideas for Kids: Development-Boosting Toys and Games - November 17, 2017

 - 11 Awesome Fine Motor Activities for Teens - October 16, 2017